Eyescale/Lunchbox/README.md

 Welcome to Lunchbox, a C++ library for multi-threaded programming.
-Lunchbox was formerly known as eq::base or co::base, the foundation for the Equlizer parallel rendering framework and the Collage network library.
-It is intended for all application developers creating high-preformance multi-threaded programs.
+Lunchbox was formerly known as eq::base or co::base, the foundation for the Equalizer parallel rendering framework and the Collage network library.
+It is intended for all application developers creating high-performance multi-threaded programs.

 ## Features